A member of the SC Medical Association and Attorney General Alan Wilson experimenting on a marijuana user

 For decades, I’ve put on this shtick where I pitch an investment opportunity to the students.
 I argue that PL would make one kickass blockbuster recordbreaking animated epic motionpicture experience.
 For a mere 100K investment per student, I could get the project off the ground.

-Truthfully, PL really would be, if you could get around the fullfrontal nudity of Books I & IV, profoundly entertaining.
+Truthfully, PL really would be, if you could get around the full-frontal nudity of Books IV & IX, profoundly entertaining.
 Certainly, the poem’s noble aspiration to justify Christianity should offset the horror that the darkened pigmentation of aureoles seems to provoke in red-blooded Americans.
 After all, we could run this disclaimer from Milton himself:

 Nor those mysterious parts were then concealed: